 Over the last 12 months, the navigators have been able to safeguard young people at risk of suicide.
 Working with the school, YES ensures the young person is supported.
 Thanks to their work with schools and partners, they have managed to reduce the teenage suicide rate to zero for the last eight months.

 Keran has also linked up with another charity who offer counselling short term, but the young person can start the counselling sessions online or via telephone within 24 hours.
 This is focused on the young people most at risk or in need.

-This allows the young people to talk now when they are ready too, rather than waiting for months for the right service, as lots of services are really stretched.
+This allows the young people to talk when they are ready to, rather than waiting for months for the right service, as lots of services are really stretched.
 YES has allocated more of its reserves and has been successful in grant funding for our internal counselling service, but waiting lists are still long, with an average wait of around three months, while other mental health services are around nine months.
-In August, there was another young man taking his life within the area and a young lady attempted suicide.
+In August 2021, there was another young man taking his life within the area and a young lady attempted suicide.
 The demand has never been higher and this service is a crucial part helping young people.

 We now have several students that have asked for ongoing sessions, along with more that we are referring, to the point where Keran will now have a waiting list."

 The Charlie Watkins Foundation is also helping to fund essential items for YES’ GoGreen project.